dawnis/dawnis/README.md

 - 👋 Hi, I’m @dawnis
-- 👀 I’m interested in Data Science, Statistics, and Machine Learning
+- 👀 I’m interested in Data Science, AI, Machine Learning and Statistics
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on anything interesting.
 - 📫 How to reach me: LinkedIn, email, or here.

 <!---